-1. Dr. Richardson completed a study for the time period of 1974 to 1998, The Louisiana Public Facilities Authority: Its Impact on the Louisiana Economy, a study for the time period of 1999 through 2003, The Louisiana Public Facilities Authority: Impact on the Louisiana Economy, 1999-2003, a study for the 35th anniversary of LPFA and special attention to the time period 2004 through 2009.
+1 Dr. Richardson completed a study for the time period of 1974 to 1998, The Louisiana Public Facilities Authority: Its Impact on the Louisiana Economy, and a study for the time period of 1999 through 2003, The Louisiana Public Facilities Authority: Impact on the Louisiana Economy, 1999-2003.

-2. Illustrating both nominal and real dollars is important since a dollar in 1974 is not equivalent to a dollar in 2013.
-All real dollars are measured in 2013 dollars.
+2 Illustrating both nominal and real dollars is important since a dollar in 1974 is not equivalent to a dollar in 2009.
+All real dollars are measured in 2009 dollars.